-(Last Updated on : 24/09/2013)
+(Last Updated on : 16/11/2018)

-include the diverse cultures and traditions prevalent in this Eastern Indian state
+Festivals of West Bengal include the diverse cultures and traditions prevalent in this Eastern Indian state

-Bengali New Year
+is the Bengali New Year of Bengali community

-and relatives, making offerings, buying new clothes, greeting people and much more.
+in particular.
+It is a great time for visiting the temples and relatives, making offerings, buying new clothes, greeting people and much more.

-The festive celebration of Holi
+The festival of Holi

 at the Visva- Bharati University

-Janmashtami is celebrated in West Bengal with much exuberance and ebullience to mark the birth of the Lord of Love, Lord Krishna
+is celebrated in West Bengal with much exuberance and ebullience to mark the birth of the Lord of Love, Lord Krishna

 .
-It falls on the day of Ashtami in the Sharavan month according to the Hindu calendar
+This festival of West Bengal falls on the day of Ashtami in the Sharavan month according to the Hindu calendar

-This is one of the popular festivals of West Bengal and marks the love and affection between brothers and sisters.
+: This is one of the popular festivals of West Bengal and it marks the love and affection between brothers and sisters.
 On this special day the sisters tie a colourful band on the wrists of their brothers with the belief that this will bring peace, success and good health to their brother's life throughout the year.
 The brothers also take a vow on their part to protect their sister against all perils.
 They also present their sisters with some gifts as a token of love.

 is the most important festival of West Bengal.
-The familiar sounds of drums or 'Dhak', the 'Dhunuchi nach', the mild fragrance of the shiuli blossoms captures every Bengali heart.
+The familiar sounds of drums or 'Dhak', the 'Dhunuchi nach', the mild fragrance of the Shiuli

+blossoms capture every Bengali heart.
 This festival is observed in the months of September or October.
-Bengalis believe that the advent of Goddess Durga,
+Bengalis believe that the advent of Goddess Durga

 makes the festival of Diwali